kubeflow/training-operator/docs/development/developer_guide.md

 # Developer Guide

-Tf-operator is currently at v1.
+Kubeflow Training Operator is currently at v1.

 ## Requirements